rsocket/rsocket/Protocol.md

 __NOTE__: Byte ordering is big endian.

+Regardless of whether the Frame Length field is required, all RSocket Frames (Header + Payload) have a size limit of 16,777,215 bytes.

 ### Frame Header Format

 RSocket frames begin with a RSocket Frame Header.
 The general layout is given below.